astrotars/stream-android-custom-timeline/README.md

 }
 ```

 We do a simple `POST` http request to our backend endpoint `/v1/users`, which returns a `backend` `authToken` that allows the mobile application to make further requests against the backend.
-Since this not a real implemenation of auth, we'll skip the backend code.
+Since this not a real implementation of auth, we'll skip the backend code.
 Please refer to the source if you're curious.
-Also keep in mind, this token *is not* the Stream token.
+Also, keep in mind, this token *is not* the Stream token.
 We need to make another call for that.

 Once the user is signed in with our `backend` we can get our feed credentials via `BackendService.getFeedCredentials()`: